 A major housing development is now underway at Chapelgarth’s 112 acre site.Potters Hill will include village style neighbourhoods, each with their own character and in a landscape setting with open spaces that are accessible for people to enjoy, protecting the woodland areas that surround the development.

-The masterplan has been influenced by the existing landscape and natural features of the site.
-Local landscape architects, Colour, have developed a landscape strategy to preserve sensitive areas of the site, enhance the natural green space and provide parks and green spaces for both new and existing residents to enjoy.
+The masterplan for Potters Hill was influenced by the existing landscape and natural features of the site.
+Local landscape architects, Colour, developed a landscape strategy to preserve sensitive areas of the site, enhance the natural green space and provide parks and green spaces for both new and existing residents to enjoy.

 There will be recreational routes through the site which form a continuous circuit through the scheme.
 These routes are based on existing well-loved footpaths, and our aim has been to formalise and improve these routes.

 There will be a generous green buffer between Weymouth Road and the new development, with drainage ponds which will look like grassed basins and will only fill with water during extreme storm events.
 This means that most of the time they can be enjoyed as parkland.

 At the heart of the scheme is a newly created neighbourhood park, Central Park, which is defined by existing mature trees and hedgerows.
 A network of footpaths will permeate the park and a play space will be provided to attract young children and families

 Siglion has made green space a priority at Chapelgarth.
 We have allocated 13.5 hectares of ‘Sustainable Alternative Natural Greenspace’ (SANG) on this masterplan – the equivalent in area to over 18.2 full size football pitches.